kubeshop/testkube/docs/oauth.md

-# Testkube UI authentication
+# Testkube UI Authentication

 Testkube doesn't provide a separate user/role management system to protect access to its UI.
 Users can configure OAuth based authenication module using Testkube Helm chart parameters.
-In order to provide it, Testkube can automatically create OAuth2-Proxy service and deployment integrated with GitHub, as well as properly configure Kubernetes Nginx Ingress Controller and create required ingresses.
+Testkube can automatically create OAuth2-Proxy service and deployment integrated with GitHub, as well as properly configure Kubernetes Nginx Ingress Controller and create required ingresses.

-# Provide parameters for UI ans API ingresses
+# Provide Parameters for UI and API Ingresses

 ## API Ingress